'In aid of' collections: cash handling and payment policy

 Keeping yourself safe

-- If you are ever in the unfortunate position of being challenged whilst handling cash, we ask that you hand over the cash without resisting and report any theft or loss to the police within 24 hours of the incident, as well as informing the Community Fundraising team at Shelter.
+If you are ever in the unfortunate position of being challenged while handling cash, we ask that you hand over the cash without resisting and report any theft or loss to the police within 24 hours of the incident, as well as informing the Community Fundraising team at Shelter.

 Making your payment